Getis-Ord Gi* Hotspot Detection

 return out_gdf

-Bandwidth selection and neighborhood definition directly influence Gi* sensitivity.
-Overly dense neighborhoods dilute localized intensity, while sparse neighborhoods amplify noise and edge effects.
-For continuous surveillance, implement adaptive bandwidths that scale with population density rather than fixed Euclidean radii.
-Detailed methodology for radius calibration and kernel decay functions is documented in Optimizing Bandwidth for Getis-Ord Gi* Heatmaps.
+• Neighborhood size (k or bandwidth).
+Overly dense neighborhoods dilute localized intensity into the regional mean; sparse neighborhoods amplify noise and edge effects.
+For continuous surveillance, use adaptive bandwidths that scale with population density rather than a fixed Euclidean radius — radius calibration and kernel decay functions are detailed in Optimizing Bandwidth for Getis-Ord Gi* Heatmaps.